Leo Isacson: 1948 special Bronx election

 During the campaign, Mayor O'Dwyer made front-page headlines when he urged Wallace to leave the Progressive Party and rejoin the Democratic Party.
 In a speech, O'Dwyer said, "The election of 1948 will result in the choice of either the Democratic or the Republican party," ruling out any chance of election of the Wallace ticket and reminded voters that "the Democratic party is by its very nature the party of labor, of small business, small farmers and independents–the backbone of our economy, the overwhelming mass of our population."
 Wallace rejected O'Dwyer's plea in his speech the next day and stood side by side with Isacson in front of crowds.
-Meanwhile, Liberal Party co-founder Adolf A. Berle denounced Wallace as a "front for an international intrigue".
-He claimed Wallace wanted to "appease Russia"–in the same way Neville Chamberlain sought to appease Nazi Germany.
+Meanwhile, Adolf A. Berle, co-founder of the recently formed Liberal Party, denounced Wallace as a "front for an international intrigue".
+Berle claimed that Wallace wanted to "appease Russia" in the same way Neville Chamberlain sought to appease Nazi Germany.

 Two days before the election, The New York Times analyzed the shifting background of the Progressive Party: The question involved in the special election is how strongly the Labor [ALP] party vote will hold up after withdrawal of the Amalgamated Clothing Workers of America and other anti-Communist unions from the Labor party because of its support of Mr. Wallace's candidacy for President, which has left the Communists and other left-wing elements in complete control of that party's organization.

-Isacson beat Propper 22,697 votes or 55.8% to 12,598 votes or 31%, with Dean Alfange of the newly formed Liberal Party at 3,840 votes and Republican Joseph A. De Nigris with 1,482.
+In a stunning victory, Isacson beat Propper with 22,697 votes (55.8%) to 12,598 votes (31%), with Dean Alfange of the Liberal Party at 3,840 votes and Republican Joseph A. De Nigris with 1,482.
 New York CIO Council secretary Saul Mills said shortly before the election: This is the first test of labor's independent political strength in the crucial 1948 elections.
 We are confident we can prove that strength and give the '48 campaign a proper sendoff with the election of Leo Isacson.